davidmweber/dbwriter_scala/README.md

 seriously.

-The build requires only that [sbt](https://www.scala-sbt.org/) be installed and that a working instance of PosggreSQL be available.
+The build requires only that [sbt](https://www.scala-sbt.org/) be installed and that a working instance of PostgreSQL be available.
 First, set up the database:

 ```sh
 createdb dbwriter_scala